 support healthy aging

 John Clarke Senior Living has provided a safe and caring home for older adults since its opening in 1980.
-Fifty apartments for adults 55+ offer affordable apartments enriched by van trips to the stores for those who no longer drive, on-campus events, and field trips to local landmarks.
-In our 60-bed Nursing Center we provide skilled care tailored to individual needs whether it is for short-term rehabilitative care or one’s forever home.
+Fifty reasonably-priced apartments for adults 55+ are enriched with van trips for those who no longer drive, on-campus events, and excursions to local landmarks.
+In our 60-bed Nursing Center, we provide skilled care tailored to individual needs whether it is for short-term rehabilitative care or one’s forever home.

 Leave a Legacy